deeplook/pydata_berlin2016_materials/README.rst

 Michelle Tran Chain, Loop & Group: How Celery Empowered our Data Scientists to Take Control of our Data Pipeline

 Guertel Idai, Artificial Body Representation in Robots, Expectation and Surprise

-Nora Neumann, Usable A/B testing – A Bayesian approach

 Robert Meyer, pypet: A Python Toolkit for Simulations and Numerical Experiments